maryletteroa/maryletteroa.github.io/_posts/2021-06-14-hundred-days-of-python.md

          return enemies + 1
     enemies = increase_enemies()
     ```
-    For the first version of the code, I was able to use `global` but second/final version went for a functional code which looks like the second one.
+    For the first version of the code, I was able to use `global` but final version went for a functional code which looks like the second one.
 Because of enclosed scoping, I cannot call the variable out of a nested function.

 2. Constants written in capital letters. 👈 Something that still does not come to me automatically.
     ```py